pmuellr/EventSource-tester/README.md

 * copy `manifest-sample.yml` to `manifest.yml`
 * edit `manifest.yml`, change the `host` property to something unique
 * run `cf push`
 * shortly after the `cf push` starts, open a new terminal and run `cf logs es-tester`
-* visit the URL printed to the console when the application starts
+* in a browser, visit the URL printed to the console when the application starts

+Same browser window as when running locally.